KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

 Selecting different hierarchies on dimension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If an OLAP schema is defined, the user can choose different hierarchies of the same dimension.
-The icon for opening the dialog is positioned on the top left corner of the filter card (if the dimension has more than one hierarchy).
+The icon for opening the dialog is positioned on the left of the filter card (if the dimension has more than one hierarchy).
 Select the hierarchies icon underlined below.

 .. figure:: media/image154.png

     Hierarchies icon.

 A pop up will be displayed.
 The following figure shows its characteristics.
-The window will present:

--  the dimension name (a),
--  name of selected hierarchies (b),
--  drop down list of available hierarchies (c),
--  save button (d),
--  cancel button (e).
+Here it is possible to change the hierachy through the combo-box and then save.

 .. _hierarchiesdialogpopup:
 .. figure:: media/image155.png